Writing a Plugin

 }

 // InitDefaults ..
-You can also initialize some defaults values for config keys
+You can also initialize some default values for config keys

 func (cfg *Config) InitDefaults() {